maruina/kanedias/README.md

 kanedias
 ========

-Create and manage AWS with Python and Saltstack.
+Create and manage your sysadmin life with Python and Saltstack.

+*AWS*
-Rename the config.example in config.ini and set your parameters
+Rename the config.example in config.ini and fill in the parameters

 This is an ALPHA version under development.
-Keep an eye on it but don't use kanedias in production yet!
+In production for only the braves!
+Documentation is on the way.